Get great sound for an affordable price! Compare the best earbuds that you can get for under $100.

 IMPROVED STRAIN RELIEF, ROBUST HOUSING, RESPONSIVE CUSTOMER SERVICE.

-The aluminum housing is robust and doesn’t separate easily like some other cheap earbuds can do over time.
+The aluminum housing is robust and doesn’t separate easily as some other cheap earbuds can do overtime.

 The one negative mark is that some users have complained of drivers intermittently failing.
 However, the company’s customer service department is very responsive and the warranty repair/replace program is satisfactory.